bozsahin/cogs517-philosophy-of-cogsci/README.md

 TEXTBOOK: None.
 There is a course reader which includes required readings for everyone.

-The reader contains work by Turing, Marr, Fodor, Dennett, Newell, Simon, Putnam, Searle, Chalmers, Dermott, Sloman, Clark, Pollock, Bechtel, Churchland, Aaronson, Smolensky, Haugeland, and my papers related to subject which form the basis of my lecture notes.
+The reader contains work by Turing, Marr, Fodor, Dennett, Newell, Simon, Putnam, Searle, Chalmers, Dermott, Sloman, Clark, Pollock, Bechtel, Churchland, Aaronson, Smolensky, Haugeland, Tomasello, and my papers related to subject which form the basis of my lecture notes.

 LECTURE NOTES: